BSI-Tecnologia/Ocara/README.md

 Ocara
 =====

-Sistema de gerenciamento dos Telecentros do Banco do Brasil
+Sistema de gerenciamento dos Telecentros do Banco do Brasilfuncionou